inbravo/rag-bot/README.md

-A Python based local Retrieval-Augmented Generation (RAG) chatbot that can answer to questions by scanning the documents (pdf, doc, excel etc.).
+A Python based local Retrieval-Augmented Generation (RAG) chatbot that can answer to queries questions based on the context information available

 ## Solution components
 | #  |  Code/File | Purpose   | Design Principle   | Tech Stack  |